Sore shoulders? Aching back? Reduce pain and increase productivity by consulting with an ergonomics expert.

 Know your options

-It’s the law for workers to have safe and healthful environments in which to work.
-To make sure they comply, companies often have an expert on site who can evaluate your current working situation and make recommendations to improve your wellbeing.
+It’s the law for workers to have a safe environment in which to work.
+To make sure they comply, companies often have an expert on site who can evaluate your current working situation and make recommendations to improve your well-being.

 A third option is to consult with a physical therapist who can identify the factors that led to your injury.
 A physical therapist will develop a treatment plan that helps you build strength and reduce pain.

 In a typical office evaluation, the consultant will evaluate your chair, desk, keyboard, mouse, monitor and lighting to help you find the optimal working position.

 The following are common ergonomic adjustments that can help you work smarter and pain free:

 - Set your monitor just beyond arm’s reach with a comfortable line of vision and align your monitor, keyboard and body.

 - Check the height of your monitor; raise or lower as needed so that the top third is viewable by looking straight ahead.